 We laugh at jokes that aren’t funny.

-We act “chill” when we want more—terrified of being labeled clingy or crazy.
+We pretend to be “the chill girl” when we actually want more, terrified of being labeled “clingy” or “crazy.”

-Because chances are, he’s not doing nearly as much to prove he is.
+Chances are, he’s not doing half the work to prove he is.

 3. We Mistake Struggle for Love